c3lang/c3-web/docs/getting-started/compile.md

 ## 1. Install LLVM

-See LLVM the [LLVM documentation](https://llvm.org/docs/GettingStarted.html) on how to set up LLVM for development.
+See the [LLVM documentation](https://llvm.org/docs/GettingStarted.html) on how to set up LLVM for development.
 - On MacOS, installing through Homebrew or MacPorts works fine.
 - Using apt-get on Linux should work fine as well.
 - For Windows you can download suitable pre-compiled LLVM binaries from [here](https://github.com/c3lang/llvm-for-c3/releases).